 Early in his career, Dr. Snyder recognized the need to have better methods to train surgeons in the complex skills needed to perform shoulder arthroscopy.
 He determined that it would be useful to develop a realistic shoulder model with which students could practice and perfect the new techniques without potentially injuring the patients or the need for cadavers.
 The product was completed in 1991 and was dubbed “Alex the Shoulder Professor” a realistic life-sized surgical model that is now used for surgeon training worldwide.
 To enhance the product and make it available to every surgeon, a kit including an arthroscope, a light source, a coupler and an Internet video camera was developed thus enabling the use of a laptop computer in place of an expensive surgical set-up.

 To further exchange new information with other surgeons around the world Dr. Snyder conceived and founded the Shoulder Arthroscopy Study Group, an association composed of shoulder arthroscopic surgeons from around the world.
 The focus of the association was to share arthroscopic surgical cases on videotapes, DVDs and later Internet and thus facilitate learning new techniques.
-With Dr. Snyder’s help and many other shoulder arthroscopy pioneers, this nascent society has bloomed into a successful Internet web site called VuMedi.com and is the leading source for shoulder arthroscopy teaching videos available.
+With Dr. Snyder’s help and many other shoulder arthroscopy pioneers, this nascent society has bloomed into a successful Internet web site called VuMedi.com and is an excellent source for shoulder arthroscopy teaching videos.